 The bottom of the figure allows you to comfortably attach him to a 2×1 brick, which is exactly how Slimer sits on his toy tag for Dimensions, with a transparent brick allowing you the perch the character on his pedestal.
 Accessory-wise, the green slimy blob comes with a LEGO hot-dog sausage, a nod to his later appearance in the original movie, no doubt.

 In-game Slimer comes with a full range of useful abilities, most notably flight, and surprisingly fast flight at that – he’d give Superman a good challenge in-game that’s for sure.
 In addition, his hot dog accessory serves as his weapon of choice, allowing you to fire multiple sausages at enemies.
 One of the rarest of his gifts is the mini access, very few other characters have this ability so this will definitely raise his status amongst the other wave five releases.

-Overall, the Slimer fun pack is an easy one to recommend, not only because of the highly collectible figure, but also because of what the character can offer in game.
+Overall, the Slimer fun pack is an easy one to recommend, not only because of the highly collectable figure but also because of what the character can offer in-game.
 The large array of abilities brought in by the pack mean that further exploration into the core game and allowing you to complete some of the more challenging puzzles in assured.

-- Rare and collectible Slimer accompanied by a great looking Slime Shooter
+- Rare and collectable Slimer accompanied by a great looking Slime Shooter

 - The list of abilities Slimer has, some extremely rare, is extremely impressive